TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

   label.
 - **App icon:** Design fork-specific launcher and notification-safe branding that does not confuse users into thinking it is the official NewPipe app.

+### Launcher icon audit and NewPipe Material icon plan

+Current launcher icon structure:

+- The app manifest points `android:icon` and `android:logo` to
+  `@mipmap/ic_launcher`.
+There is no `android:roundIcon` declaration yet, so launchers that prefer round icons currently fall back to the default launcher icon reference.
+- Android Auto notification metadata also references `@mipmap/ic_launcher`, so any future launcher-icon replacement must be checked for notification-safe silhouette/readability before release.
+- `app/src/main/res/mipmap-anydpi-v26/ic_launcher.xml` is the adaptive icon
+  definition used on Android 8.0+.
+It uses `@color/ic_launcher_background` for the adaptive background, `@mipmap/ic_launcher_foreground` for the foreground, and currently reuses that same foreground as the `monochrome` layer for Android themed icons.
+- `@color/ic_launcher_background` is defined as `#CD201F`, matching the current
+  upstream/NewPipe red visual identity rather than a fork-specific neutral or dynamic-friendly Material 3 direction.
+- Legacy fallback launcher PNGs are present in `mipmap-mdpi`, `mipmap-hdpi`, `mipmap-xhdpi`, `mipmap-xxhdpi`, and `mipmap-xxxhdpi` as `ic_launcher.png`.
+  Foreground PNGs with the same density buckets are present as `ic_launcher_foreground.png` for the adaptive foreground resource.
+- No `ic_launcher_round` resource was found, and no separate vector-only monochrome launcher asset was found.
+The current themed-icon support is therefore structurally present through the adaptive icon `monochrome` element, but it is not yet backed by a purpose-built one-color symbol.
+- There is no `drawable-v24` resource directory in the current tree.
+Launcher icon inputs are concentrated in `mipmap-*`, `mipmap-anydpi-v26`, and the launcher background color in `values/colors.xml`.

+Proposed NewPipe Material icon direction:

+- Create a distinct fork mark that communicates **NewPipe Material** as an independent maintained fork, not an official NewPipe build or endorsement.
+  Avoid reusing the official red play-pipe composition as the primary brand shape without clear visual differentiation.
+- Keep the concept video/player-adjacent, but simplify it into a Material 3 compatible geometric symbol: for example, a rounded play form, layered material surface/card motif, or abstract media tile that reads clearly at small launcher sizes without copying upstream branding.
+- Prefer a neutral/dynamic-friendly base: avoid hard-coding the final identity as green only.
+Use neutral surfaces with a configurable/accent-friendly foreground or a palette that can sit beside the app's dynamic/manual Material colors without implying the launcher icon itself follows every in-app theme color.
+- Keep adaptive icon safe zones in mind: the foreground must remain legible after circle, squircle, rounded-square, and other OEM launcher masks.
+The background should be simple enough to survive launcher scaling and should not contain essential detail.
+- Add a purpose-built monochrome/themed icon layer instead of reusing the full color foreground.
+It should be a single-color silhouette that remains readable in Android 13+ themed icon light and dark launcher modes.
+- Treat notification and automotive use separately during QA because the current manifest metadata also points Google car notification icon metadata at the launcher resource.
+If a future notification-specific icon is needed, plan it deliberately rather than relying on a detailed launcher foreground.

+Future XML/vector implementation notes:

+- A safe XML-only setup would add a vector foreground such as `app/src/main/res/drawable/ic_launcher_material_foreground.xml`, a separate single-color vector such as `app/src/main/res/drawable/ic_launcher_material_monochrome.xml`, and then update `app/src/main/res/mipmap-anydpi-v26/ic_launcher.xml` to reference those drawables for `foreground` and `monochrome`.
+- Keep `@color/ic_launcher_background` or introduce a clearly named replacement color only after the final palette is chosen.
+Do not make the background a permanent green-only brand color; prefer a neutral or accent-compatible color that works with Material You expectations.
+- Raster legacy fallback icons should be generated only after the vector design is approved, so density PNGs remain consistent with the final adaptive icon.

+Future icon implementation checklist:

+- Design and review the adaptive icon foreground.
+- Design and review the adaptive icon background color/shape treatment.
+- Add a dedicated monochrome/themed icon silhouette.
+- Decide whether to add `android:roundIcon` and an `ic_launcher_round` resource or continue relying on the adaptive icon mask behavior.
+- Regenerate legacy fallback launcher icons for pre-adaptive launchers if needed.
+- Preview launcher masks across circle, squircle, rounded-square, and OEM shapes.
+- Check Android themed icons in both light and dark launcher modes.
+- Check install/update, recents/task switcher, Android Auto notification metadata,
+  and any store/release artwork that could still imply official NewPipe endorsement.
 - **Package/applicationId decision:** Chosen as
   **`org.wisso.newpipematerial`**.
 This Android applicationId lets NewPipe Material install as a separate app beside official NewPipe while preserving